 Having just started Bursting my bubbles I of course posted the photos on social media to show our dinner together.
 And it blew up!
 People loved it, we loved doing it and so it was decided:

-A stay at home date idea where we are going to travel the world each week.
+A stay at home date idea for couples! where we are going to travel the world each week.

 So why is this stay at home date idea so important?

 My above statement is not an exaggeration either.